Community Health Workers

 The CHW Advocacy Training

 This will be a four-part series that will arm Georgia CHWs with resources to increase the efficacy of their organizing work and enable them to strategically mobilize marginalized communities around policy issues.
-The training and ongoing support will ensure that Georgia CHWs have a working knowledge of advocacy best practices, a core set of advocacy skills at different policy levels, and enable them to train their peers in civic advocacy and community organizing around health equity.
+The training and ongoing support will ensure that Georgia CHWs have a working knowledge of advocacy best practices, a core set of advocacy skills at different policy levels and enable them to train their peers in civic advocacy and community organizing around health equity.

-For more information about the work of the Coalition or if you are interested in joining the effort, please visit: https://georgiawatch.org/community-health-workers-and-access-to-care/.
+For more information about the work of the Coalition or if you are interested in joining the effort, please visit: https://georgiawatch.org/chw/

 CHW Network

 In 2021, the Community Health Worker Initiative, in collaboration with its partners, launched the Georgia Community Health Worker Network.
 The CHW Network provides opportunities for CHWs to collaborate through meetings and learning collaboratives that support peer learning exchanges and collaborative partnerships.
 Participants discuss updates on local, regional, and national CHW events, activities, policy development and highlight local CHW projects.
 The CHW Network serves as a professional network for CHWs in Georgia.
-The CHW Network also advises the Advisory Board on professional development opportunities (trainings), and CHW career ladder development.
+The CHW Network also advises the Advisory Board on professional development opportunities (training), and CHW career ladder development.
 The CHW Network also works in collaboration with the Advocacy Coalition to create materials for employers, supervisors, legislators, and the community regarding the role of the CHW.

 Additional Resources